tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 end
 ```

-Let's take a look at what this looks like when we try to set a access a key that doesn't exist:
+Let's take a look at what this looks like when we try to access a key that doesn't exist:

 ```ruby
 > h[:old] = :set